a large fire pit lit during night time

 How to Keep the Fire Burning

 Now that your fire pit is lit, you may be wondering how you can keep the fire pit alight so that you can actually enjoy the ambiance and heat.
-Here are some ideas:
+Here are some ideas on how to keep a fire burning longer:

 • Get yourself a reflective wind and spark screen.
 These screens can offer safety against adverse wind conditions.
 The large reflective screen not only blocks out the wind but also ensures that you are not burned by sparks or debris.